Baryon acoustic oscillations from the cross-correlation of Ly$\alpha$ absorption and quasars in eBOSS DR14: Non-standard fits of the cross-correlation

 The results of performing non-standard fits of the cross-correlation are summarized in Table~\ref{table::nonstandard}.
 The first group reports results obtained by successively adding elements to the model, starting with a model with only the standard \lya~correlation function and ending with the complete model of Table~\ref{table::bestfit}.
 Adding elements does not significantly change the best-fit values of $(\aperp,\apar)$ while gradually improving the quality of the fit.

 The second group of fits in Table~\ref{table::nonstandard} adds elements to the standard fit in the form of fluctuations of the UV background radiation (eqn~\ref{equation::uv}), the $A_{\rm rel3}$ term (eqn~\ref{equation::rel}) and the other odd-$\ell$ terms from equation~\ref{equation::asy}, or the broadband function (eqn~\ref{equation::bb}).
 For these fits, we set $\xi^{\rm qHCD}=0$ to facilitate the parameter error estimation with no impact on the best fits.
 No significant changes of the BAO parameters are observed.

 The third group of fits concern non-standard data samples that either omits the correlation pairs from the Ly$\beta$ region (``no Ly$\beta$") or leaves the DLAs uncorrected in the spectra (``keep DLAs").
 Even for these modified data samples the best-fit values of $(\aperp,\apar)$ do not deviate significantly from those of our standard analysis.

+Figure~\ref{figure::xi_nonstd_wedges} shows the measured cross-correlation for four ranges of $\mu$ and three of the fits listed in Table~\ref{table::nonstandard}: the standard fit used to measure the BAO parameters, the basic Ly$\alpha$-only fit, and the fit with the broadband function.